 Greenhouse gases, the most common of which is carbon dioxide (CO2), trap heat in the atmosphere and warm the Earth’s climate, causing climate change.
 Severe changes to the climate will impact the economy, environment, and society in various ways, from physical risks like more floods and droughts to changes in policy and technology.

 We are considering how these risks impact our business and investments.
 At the same time, we are doing our bit to reduce greenhouse gas emissions.
 We are focused on ways to cut the amount of energy we use in our own operations and looking at the emissions created by customers accessing our products and services too.

-Through our partner Carbon Neutral Britain™ we support international offsetting projects, selected based on their direct and indirect impact around the world.
+Through our partner Carbon Neutral Britain™, we have offset 245tCO2e for the year 2022 through the Climate Fund™ Portfolio of verified carbon offsetting projects around the world, which are selected based on their direct and indirect global impact.
 These projects have been certified to the highest standards via the Verra – Verified Carbon Standard, the Gold Standard – Voluntary Emissions Reductions (VER), or the United Nations – Certified Emission Reductions (CERs) programmes.

 Our approach to climate risk

 We take a strategic and governed approach to managing risks due to climate change, in line with regulatory requirements and our internal Risk Management Framework.
 We ensure the risks arising from climate change are identified, assessed, and monitored adequately and that consideration of climate risk is embedded throughout our organisation.